komal1820/Sementic_segmentation_Of_Objects_in_Satellite_Images/README.md

 # Published Paper:

-This project is based on a published paper.
+I have publish this paper on IEEE.
 You can find the paper at [https://ieeexplore.ieee.org/document/9864504](url).